anair13/whs-machine-learning/README.md

 Each directory is a separate project.

 Artificial neural nets - `ann` - a form of function approximation learning.
 The project includes a neural net for optical character recognition.
+Run `ann/ocr_gui.py` for the character recognition demo.

 Genetic algorithms - `ga` - optimize a given function.
 The hungarian algorithm - `ha` - is a specific algorithm to maximally select elements of a